-Disposition refers to the process which enables government institutions to dispose of records which no longer have operational value, either by permitting their destruction (at the discretion of institutions), by requiring their transfer to Library and Archives Canada, or by agreeing to their alienation from the control of the Government of Canada.
+Disposition is the process which enables government institutions to dispose of records which no longer have operational value, either by permitting their destruction (at the discretion of institutions), by requiring their transfer to Library and Archives Canada, or by agreeing to their alienation from the control of the Government of Canada.
 These decisions are based on appraisals conducted by archivists.

 Information Management (IM)

 Library and Archives Canada provides leadership in the Government of Canada (GC) IM community by working collaboratively with the central agencies, GC departments and others to develop standards, tools and best practices for IM.
 We also provide informed advice, guidance and services to our clients through a variety of means including our Contact Centre.